-The drug company will review your application and let you know if you are eligible.Many companies will ship a supply of the drug to your home or health care provider’s office.
-You or your provider will need to place a new order several weeks before your supply runs out.
+The drug company will review the application and tell you if you’re eligible for assistance.
+If approved, many companies will ship a supply of the drug to your home or your doctor’s office.
+You or your doctor will need to place a new order several weeks before the supply runs out.

-Assistance Programs Run by States and Nonprofit Groups
+Assistance Programs Run by Nonprofit Groups